benobee/component-literal/README.md

 ********************************************
 # COMPONENT

+**Description**

-**description**: A lightweight method for working with tagged template literals.
-Appending the Component tag before the template literal string, turns the string into and actual DOM node.
+A lightweight view library for creating components with Template Literals.
+Appending the Component tag before the template literal string, turns the string into and actual DOM element node.

 Using ES6 back tick template strings we can use multi-line strings to create the HTML template.
-Injecting data or dynanamic properties is also possible using ${ - INSERT STRING OR OBJECT - }
+Injecting data or dynamic properties are also possible using ${ - INSERT STRING OR OBJECT - }

 ********************************************